GENERAL TERMS AND CONDITIONS FOR USE OF THE MELBOURNE PUBLIC BICYCLE SYSTEM

 5.1.
 For the avoidance of doubt, this clause 5 applies to both Annual Subscribers and Short-Term Subscribers.

 5.2.
 You must pay a subscription fee as determined by the Provider (“Subscription Amount”).
 The subscription fees are published at Pay Stations, at www.melbournebikeshare.com.au and through calling 1300 711 590

 5.3.
-In addition to paying a Subscription Amount, You will be charged for each 30 minutes or part thereof for using the Service (“Usage Fee”).
+In addition to paying a Subscription Amount, You will be charged after the first 45 minutes for 15 minutes or part thereof and after the first 60 minutes for each 30 minutes or part thereof for using the Service (“Usage Fee”).
 The Usage Fee is published at Pay Stations, at www.melbournebikeshare.com.au and through calling 1300 711 590.

 5.4.
 If You commit any of the following acts, and unless otherwise agreed by the Provider, You will be liable to pay a fee to the Provider in the following amounts:

 (a) where You fail to return the Bicycle to a Bicycle Dock within 24 hours from the time you remove the Bicycle from the Bicycle Dock: $500 or

 (b) where there is damage to the Bicycle that has been attributed to You in accordance with clause 2.5: a lump sum amount based on the cost of repair of the Bicycle up to a maximum of $500.

 5.5 You must return a Bicycle to a Bicycle Dock within 24 hours from the time you remove it from a Bicycle Dock, in order to avoid incurring fees as set out in clause 5.4(a).

 6. PRIVACY, CONFIDENTIALITY, AND USE OF PERSONAL INFORMATION